← ./writeups

 Exploitation — Broken Access Control

+After registering and logging in, manual enumeration revealed administrative endpoints under /api/v1/admin.
 The /api/v1/admin/settings/update endpoint allowed changing account properties, including the admin flag, without proper authorization.
 Sending the correct JSON body promoted the account to admin.

 This is a classic Broken Access Control flaw.